For us, NVC is a unique frame to view the world through.

 The Center for Nonviolent Communication was in the process of changing its worldwide organizing model from one that was top-down and universally-based, to one that was locally-based and founded upon the notion of a weave, a collective of practitioners committed to living, studying, and sharing NVC that in turn folds into a worldwide tapestry of practitioners.

 Deeply inspired by this model, Leif and Marina reached out to Eze and Noor to ask them to join Gainesville NVC, and they enthusiastically jumped aboard!
 A successful 2018 eventually turned into 2019 where Noor moved to a different part of Florida, and this is where the lovely Kathleen comes into the story.
-Joining us with a background of conscious communication practices, we are thrilled about what contributions we’ll bring to our beloved community.
+Joining us with a background of conscious communication practices, we are thrilled about what contributions she’ll bring to our beloved community.

 GNVC continues to grow into a vibrantly flowing river spawned by unique but similarly committed practitioners of nonviolence amidst the swampy wetlands of North Central Florida.